 He got really excited on a trip into the town centre where we discovered a whole tea shop!
 REAL teapots and plates!!!
 He had to handle them all!
 We came home with a new set of beautiful rainbow spoons.

-He loves to come shopping with me.
-I never tell him, “Don’t touch!” as I so often hear mothers say to their children.
+He loved to come shopping with me.
+I never told him, “Don’t touch!” as I so often hear mothers say to their children.
 For a start, that simply doesn’t work – children NEED to touch everything!
 And they see adults touching everything in the shop!
-I want him to learn to handle china gently, and how else will he learn?
-He proves to me every time I take him out that he CAN be trusted to be very gentle, as he goes around the shop investigating ornaments while the assistant hovers, looking jittery. 😁 I just crouch next to him saying softly and REALLY CALMLY, “We have to be Very Gentle with this.
+I wanted him to learn how to handle china gently, and how else would he learn?
+He proved to me every time I took him out that he COULD be trusted to be very gentle, as he went around the shop investigating ornaments while the assistant hovered, looking jittery. 😁 I just crouched next to him saying softly and REALLY CALMLY, “We have to be Very Gentle with this.
 It’s Delicate.”
-And he is!
+And he was!
 We’ve never had a single breakage!

-But then he had the benefit of a year’s experience investigating a multiude of objects made of heavy stone, light cork and balsa, delicate feathers and shells, robust rubber, squashy wool, hard wood, soft suede and fur, rough pumice and bark.
+But then he had the benefit of a year’s experience with his Sensory Discovery Box, investigating a multiude of objects made of heavy stone, light cork and balsa, delicate feathers and shells, robust rubber, squashy wool, hard wood, soft suede and fur, rough pumice and bark.
 I’m sure his Discovery Box helped him develop an awareness of the sensory properties of anything he was likely to encounter.
 His hands taught his brain how to handle each thing.

 Had he only been allowed to play with plastic toys, I would not be remotely surprised if he broke anything else.

-Update: at the age of eight, having gone through ten sensory this same little boy is an ardently curious, focused, wildly imaginative little being who is absolutely confident in his physical abilities, is a fearless climber, has exceptional spatial awareness (he’ll do somersaults in the air) and is a leader in the playground because of his original and exciting ideas for games.
+Update: At the age of eight, having gone through ten sensory and other discovery boxes, this same little boy is an ardently curious, focused, wildly imaginative little being who is absolutely confident in his physical abilities, is a fearless climber, has exceptional spatial awareness (he’ll do somersaults in the air) and is a leader in the playground because of his original and exciting ideas for games.